catch-group/cl/cl.md

 Compatibility Patches may not be monetized through paid downloads or revenue-sharing systems without explicit permission from the Author and compliance with the platform's policies.
 General donation links are permitted only if:

-- Donation links for the original Author are included and equally prominent, or
+- Donation links for the Author are included and equally prominent, or
-- Explicit permission has been granted by the original Author for monetization under different or no conditions.
+- Explicit permission has been granted by the Author for monetization under different or no conditions.

 Platform-specific rules on monetization may further restrict or permit certain activities.
 The Patch Creator must comply with both this License and the policies of the distribution platform.